rust-lang/mdBook/guide/src/format/mdbook.md

 The path to the file has to be relative from the current source file.

-mdBook will interpret included files as markdown.
+mdBook will interpret included files as Markdown.
 Since the include command is usually used for inserting code snippets and examples, you will often wrap the command with ```` ``` ```` to display the file contents without interpretting them.